Two-dimensional models of type theory: Categorical models for : structural aspects

 \subsection{A $2$-fibration of types over contexts}

 The next stage in our development will be to extend the fibration of types over contexts to a $2$-fibration of types over contexts.
 In~\S\ref{onedimsemantics}, we built the one-dimensional fibration by first defining an indexed category of types over contexts, and then applying the Grothendieck construction.
-In the two-dimensional case it turns out that the indexed $2$-category of types over contexts has a structure so elaborate (it is given by a trihomomorphism $\Typ_\Ss(\thg) \colon \Con_\Ss^\coop \to \cat{Gray}$) that it is that it is significantly less work to construct the associated $2$-fibration directly.
+In the two-dimensional case it turns out that the indexed $2$-category of types over contexts has a structure so elaborate (it is given by a trihomomorphism $\Typ_\Ss(\thg) \colon \Con_\Ss^\coop \to \cat{Gray}$, where $\cat{Gray}$ is the tricategory of $2$-categories, $2$-functors, pseudo-natural transformations, and modifications; see~\cite{Gordon1995Coherence}) that it is that it is significantly less work to construct the associated $2$-fibration directly.
 We begin by recalling from~\cite{Hermida1999Some} the definition of $2$-fibration.
 Of the several equivalent formulations given there, the most convenient for our purposes is the following: \begin{Defn} (cf.~\cite[Theorem 2.8]{Hermida1999Some}) Let $\tcat E$ and $\tcat B$ be $2$-categories.
 We say that a $2$-functor $p \colon \tcat{E} \to \tcat{B}$ is a \emph{cloven $2$-fibration} if the following four conditions are satisfied: \begin{enumerate}[(i)] \item The underlying ordinary functor of $p$ is a cloven fibration of categories; \item Each cartesian 1-cell $f \colon y \to z$ of $\tcat E$ has the following two-dimensional universal property: that whenever we are given a $2$-cell $\alpha \colon g \Rightarrow h \colon x \to z$ of $\tcat{E}$ together with a factorisation

 we may lift this to a unique factorisation

 satisfying $p(\gamma') = \gamma$. \item For each $x, y \in \tcat E$, the induced functor $p_{x, y} \colon \tcat E(x, y) \to \tcat B(px, py)$ is a cloven fibration of categories; \item For each $x, y, z \in \tcat E$ and $f \colon x \to y$, the functor $(\thg) \cdot f \colon \tcat E(y, z) \to \tcat E(x, z)$ preserves cartesian liftings of $2$-cells. \end{enumerate} We say further that a cloven $2$-fibration is \emph{globally split} if its underlying fibration of categories in (i) is a split fibration. \end{Defn}